SqrtMinusOne/sqrtminusone.github.io/content/posts/2021-05-01-org-python.md

 -   The output is not as rich as in the browser
 -   Collaboration with non-Emacs users is somewhat complicated

 Separation of kernels, server, and client together with non-blocking JavaScript-based UI is a good argument for using Jupyter.
-It certainly won't be a problem for a browser to suddenly print a line a million characters long.
+And it certainly won't be a problem for a browser to suddenly print a line a million characters long.

 As for the richness of the output, while there are ways to work around the limitations of Emacs there, in some cases the best thing one can do is open the output in question with a browser.
 I'll discuss doing that further below.